talkiewalkie/talkiewalkie/server/README.md

 go run .
 ```

+For development one can use [`air`](https://github.com/cosmtrek/air) to reload the
+server on file changes.
+Once installed just run `air`.

 ### Getting data

 Running the following will insert 500+ walks and a few users to the db.

 ```bash
 go run cmd/faker/main.go
 ```